pawelad/simple-site-crawler/README.md

 Code coverage is available at [Coveralls][coveralls].

-To run tests yourself you need to set environment variables with access token before running `tox` inside the repository:
+To run tests yourself you need to run `tox` inside the repository:

 ```shell
 $ pip install -r requirements/dev.txt